sundaymi/sundaymi/README.md

 ### Hi there 👋

--Learning and doing things mostly in Python
+Learning and doing things mostly in Python
--Student at Interational Hellenic University in Informatics department
+Student at Interational Hellenic University in Informatics department